pbbelco/hello-world2/README.md

 # hello-world2
-first attempt at GitHub.
-Got not idea. what initializing this repository means i.e. it will "This will let you immediately clone the repository to your computer."
+Myf irst attempt at GitHub.
+Got no idea what initializing this repository means i.e. clone the repository: "This will let you immediately clone the repository to your computer."